 I was often adapting my schedule, and it generated a lot of manual overhead.
-In the end, I got an idea of extending the calendar with a new concept: time block.
+In the end, I got the idea of extending the calendar with a new concept: time block.
 I fill in the name and the duration, and the calendar would be responsible for placing it into a non-occupied spot.

 My daily schedule would be a list of those auto-placed blocks mixed with the classic calendar events (typically meetings).
 With that approach, I can spend no time creating the schedule, and what is more critical — painlessly replan if something changes.

 Another important thing was the ability to add a category to every block and event.
 That allowed me to create stats for a day automatically, as shown in the screenshot above.